dheveshfinal/Book-Review-Platform/README.md

-# 📚 Books & Reviews Management System
+# 📚 Book Review Platform

 A full-stack web application for managing books, reviews, and quizzes with beautiful animated UI components.